Tannoy Gold 7 Review

 Review Introduction

-In the middle of the COVID-19 lockdown, I found myself in need of some new studio monitors.
-I did not want to spend too much money, but I did not want rubbish either.
-Champagne taste and Coke budget you could say.
-I was aware of these new Tannoy Gold series monitors (In particular the Tannoy Gold 7) and with memories going right back to their hay day in the 1970s and 1980s, Dual Concentric Tannoy Monitors left a lasting impression on me.
+During the COVID-19 lockdown, I found myself in need of new studio monitors.
+I didn’t want to break the bank, but I also didn’t want to settle for something subpar – champagne taste on a Coke budget, you could say.
+I had heard about the new Tannoy Gold series monitors, particularly the Tannoy Gold 7, and was intrigued.
+The classic Dual Concentric Tannoy monitors from the 1970s and 1980s had left a lasting impression on me.

-If you have never had the pleasure of hearing the older Tannoy Dual Concentric Monitors from that period, then you have missed out.
-It was not that they were the last word in accuracy, but more that you could listen to the things all day without fatigue, and the sound stage from those dual concentric drivers is just amazing, at least that is how I remember them.
+If you’ve never experienced the older Tannoy Dual Concentric Monitors from that era, you’ve missed out.
+They weren’t necessarily the most accurate, but you could listen to them all day without fatigue, and the sound stage from those dual concentric drivers was simply incredible – at least, that’s how I remember them.

-The only speaker that was in stock due to a recent shipment arriving, were the Tannoy Gold 7s.
-I decided after much deliberation, to buy them ‘for now’ and to offload them when the Dynaudio LYD7s came back in stock later in the year.
-So when the Tannoys arrived, I made sure to keep the boxes so that I could ship them out when the time came.
+The only monitors available due to a recent shipment were the Tannoy Gold 7s.
+After much deliberation, I decided to buy them “for now” and planned to sell them off when the Dynaudio LYD7s were back in stock later in the year.
+When the Tannoys arrived, I made sure to keep the boxes for when it came time to ship them out.

 Tannoy GOld 7 Review